NationalPensionScheme/NationalPensionScheme.GitHub.io/README.md

 ```

-- Trimming the Trailing Spaces in Columns
+- Trimming the Trailing Spaces in Columns (Deprecated)

 ```
 cd nav-data